Mina Protocol

 If you have a key with MINA stake and want to produce blocks:

-Stop the standlone node
+Stop the standlone nodearrow-up-right

 Now that you've confirmed things are okay by running the standalone process, start mina with auto-restart workflows that allow the node to continue running after you log out and restart automatically when the machine restarts.

-Create and customize the .mina-env
+Create and customize the .mina-envarrow-up-right

 To produce blocks or otherwise customize the configuration for the mina daemon: